 Phosphatidylethanol (PEth) is the most accurate of the blood alcohol tests.
 This is because PEth is a direct marker of alcohol, which means that it can only be detected when alcohol has been consumed.
 It requires ethanol for its production and is formed on the surface of a red blood cell when the alcohol reacts with phosphatidylcholine.

 PEth testing can detect chronic and single-drinking episodes.
 It can also be used to monitor abstinence, drinking behaviour and identify relapse.
 PEth analysis can also verify whether an individual has changed their pattern of alcohol consumption.

 Comprehensive Alcohol Analysis Package

 It combines hair testing (FAEE and EtG) with blood tests (CDT, LFT and MCV) and also includes a Statement of Witness report and sample collection.
 PEth testing can also be added for an additional fee.

 Like hair, nails are made from keratin, which is a fibrous protein.
 As the nail grows, substances can pass from the blood vessels below the nail into the keratin fibres where they become trapped.
 Biomarkers from alcohol can thus be detected in the nails.

 Our nail alcohol testing analyses samples for the EtG marker.
-These EtG biomarkers become trapped within the keratin fibres along the length of the nail providing a detection period of up to 6 months.
+These EtG biomarkers become trapped within the keratin fibres along the length of the nail providing an overview of up to 12 months.